Himanshu13-Programs/SQL-Notes/Basics/4) DML_Statements_and_SQL_Queries.md

-# 📘 SQL Day 5: DML Statements & Queries
+# 📘 4: DML Statements & Queries

 ## 1. What are DML Statements?
 - **DML (Data Manipulation Language)** is used to manage data inside existing tables.